State of the microserver HOWTO

 fudge 127.127.28.1 refid PPS

-# My other local chimers, just in case the GPS loses signal, and
+# Next come my other local chimers, just in case the GPS loses signal,

 # The default APR timeout on Cisco switch gear may be as long as